Rizz50/RTCamp-HeaderLogo-Plugin/README.md

 # RTCamp-HeaderLogo-Plugin
-This plugin will help the user to set the header logo of the websiter Just use the short_code : "sc" to implement the plugin after selecting the image for your header logo
+This plugin will help the user to set the header logo of the website.
+To implement this plugin use the following short code : ["sc"]